 Open-cell foam spreads when applied, stopping cracks and other hard-to-reach spaces.
 It’s best for stopping air but isn’t fully waterproof.

 Both types of spray foam insulation may even help block noise.

 Loose fill insulation is blown in with special machinery, while batt insulation is rolls that can be portioned to fit.
 Insulating material can involve fiberglass, cellulose, mineral wool and cotton.

 Insulation is ranked for its resistance to heat flow.
 This is also called the R-value.
 Different levels are recommended based on where you live.

-Service Experts Heating & Air Conditioning can help you determine what type of insulation is best for the climate in Fort Lauderdale and your home’s needs.
-Our insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Service Experts Heating & Air Conditioning can help you determine what type of attic insulation is best for the climate in Fort Lauderdale and your home’s needs.
+Our attic insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.